The Traveling Salesman (1921 film): Plot

-As described in a film publication, Bob Blake (Arbuckle), a travelling salesman, is the victim of a practical joke and gets off the train before his intended destination of Grand River.
+As described in a film publication, Bob Blake, a travelling salesman, is the victim of a practical joke and gets off the train before his intended destination of Grand River.
 Bob is drenched in the pouring rain and, when he cannot find lodging, breaks into a private house that the sheriff is going to sell for a tax delinquency.
-The house belongs to Beth Elliott (Clarke), a telegraph operator at Grand River Station.
+The house belongs to Beth Elliott, a telegraph operator at Grand River Station.
 Bob looks her up so he can pay for his lodging and falls in love with her.
-Franklin Royce (Holland), also in love with Beth, is jealous of Bob and accepts a proposition from Martin Drury (Taylor) to trick Beth out of the proceeds of the tax sale.
+Franklin Royce, also in love with Beth, is jealous of Bob and accepts a proposition from Martin Drury to trick Beth out of the proceeds of the tax sale.
 In the end, Bob saves the house and wins the girl.